-This potential, $V_0(z)$, exhibits a volcano shape, which allows only the scalar zero mode to be localized on the brane, akin to that of the thin brane scenario.
-Following the previously shown method \cite{7} in Eq. (\ref{eq25}) and setting $m_{0}^{2} = 0$, we obtain the specific form of the zero-mode for the scalar field:
+This potential $V_0(z)$ exhibits a volcano shape, which allows only the scalar zero mode to be localized on the brane, akin to that of the thin brane scenario.
+Following the method shown in Ref. \cite{7}, we obtain the zero-mode solution for the scalar field:

 where $N_0$ denotes the normalization constant.